Beth Osborne, M.Ed., BSW

 Brody Mattingly, Canine Good Citizen, Therapy Dog

-Allyson Prewitt, B.S.
+Allyson Prewitt, B.S., RBT

 Athena Coman